draivin/rust-hotswap/README.md

 - Annotate the functions you want to hotswap with the `#[hotswap]` modifier.
 - Add the `#![hotswap_header]` to the top of your program.
 - Add the `hotswap_start!()` macro to the entry point of your program, before you call any hotswapped functions.
+- Add a `dylib` build with the same project name and path to your `Cargo.toml`.

 ## Current Limitations
 - Changing hotswapped function signatures **WILL** result in a segfault.
-- Requires extra dependency in the user application.
+- Requires an extra dependency in the user application.
 - Leaks a dynamic library on each swap.
+- Probably many others that I don't know about!

 ## Example
 ```toml